Friday, August 22, 4:30 a.m. Update:

 February 8th: Survey closes

-August 31st: Updated preferred concept designs in ENGLISH and SPANISH and the StoryMap
+August 31st: Updated preferred concept designs and StoryMap

 2021 Deschutes River Access and Habitat Restoration Plan